Athletics: Eight athletes hit CARIFTA cuts at 2019 CUC Trials

 Joining Superville as the second athlete to qualify in two events was teammate Victor Magalhaes.
 After qualifying in Cuba just two weeks ago in the Boys Under-20 1500-metres, the 18-year old set a new personal best Saturday (4:08.65) while hitting a CARIFTA B-cut in the 5000-metres clocking 17:00.10.

+“I felt strong in the 1500m, and happy to have gotten a new pb on my second run of the year,” said Magalhaes.
+“For the 5000m, I got out a bit too quick and had to make an adjustment.
+I’m very happy to have gotten two CARIFTA standards this weekend.”

-Collegiate Indoor Track & Fielder hurdles champion Rasheem Brown continued to blaze a path towards CARIFTA, hitting qualifying marks in both the 110-metre hurdles (14.26s) and the 100-metre dash with a new personal best of 10.68 seconds.
+Collegiate Indoor Track & Field hurdles champion Rasheem Brown continued to blaze a path towards CARIFTA, hitting qualifying marks in both the 110-metre hurdles (14.26s) and the 100-metre dash with a new personal best of 10.68 seconds.

 “I was prepared,” said Brown.
 “I just went out there and executed my plan to win, and achieved a personal best for my season opener at home.”